MontaineHOA/CCnR/99_amendment.md

 # FIRST AMENDMENT TO DECLARATION OF COVENANTS, CONDITIONS AND RESTRICTIONS FOR MONTAINE AT ALDARRA

-THIS FIRST AMENDMENT to the Declaration of Covenant􀁝Conditions and Restrictions for MONT AINE AT ALDARRA ("First Amendment"), is made this 􀁜 day of ftbc-v.w-Y,::, 2005, by ALDARRA DEVELOPMENT LLC, a Washington limited liability company, ("Declarant1.
+THIS FIRST AMENDMENT to the Declaration of Covenants, Conditions and Restrictions for MONT AINE AT ALDARRA ("First Amendment"), is made this 4th day of February, 2005, by ALDARRA DEVELOPMENT LLC, a Washington limited liability company, ("Declarant").

-R ECIT ALS
+## RECITALS

 WHEREAS, Declarant filed a Declaration of Covenants, Conditions & Restrictions for MONTAINE AT ALDARRA ("Declaration"), on November 25, 2003 under King County Recording